W3rni0/NahamCon_CTF_2020/readme.md

 **flag{welcome_to_robots.txt}**

-**Solution:** With the chellenge we get a web server to connect to:
+**Solution:** With the challenge we get a url to a website:

 ![](assets//images//mr_robot.png)

-There doesn't seem to be a lot of stuff in the index page, but we guess by the name of the challenge that there is something in the robots.txt file in the web server, in general robots.txt is a file which helps search engines (crawlers in general) to index the site correcrly, in most sites nowdays there is a robots.txt file, if we look at the file ( the link is http://jh2i.com:50032/robots.txt ) we get the flag:
+There doesn't seem to be a lot of stuff in the index page, but we can guess by the name of the challenge that there is something in the robots.txt file in the web server, robots.txt is a file which helps search engines (crawlers in general) to index the site correcrly, in most sites nowdays there is a robots.txt file, if we look at the file ( the link is http://jh2i.com:50032/robots.txt ) we get the flag:

 ![](assets//images//mr_robot_2.png)

+**Resources:**
+* Introduction to robots.txt: https://support.google.com/webmasters/answer/6062608?hl=en

 ## UGGC
 Become the admin!